Random Coordinate Descent for Resource Allocation in Open Multi-Agent Systems: Conclusion

 \section{Conclusion}

 We have studied the behavior of the distance to the minimizer for the resource allocation problem and proved linear convergence of the Random Coordinate Descent algorithm in an appropriate norm for the closed system.
 We analyzed the algorithm for a general graph topology and possible heterogeneous agents in an open multi-agent systems scenario when agents can be replaced during the iterations.
-Under replacement events, we proved that for an appropriate step-size, the algorithm cannot converge to the instanteneous minimizer due to the perturbations generated by the replacements but is stable.
+Under replacement events, we proved that for an appropriate step-size, the algorithm cannot converge to the instantaneous minimizer due to the perturbations generated by the replacements but is stable.
 We derived an upper bound for the error in expectation which depends on the variation of the minimizer due to replacements and the frequency of these events.

 A natural continuation of this work would be to handle the case where the budget and weights in the constraint can vary in time.
 Also, it would be interesting to consider more general equality constraints between the states of the agents and block updates at each iteration \cite{richtarik2014iteration}, such that the optimization is performed along more than one edge.
 Finally, a possible varying size of the system is an interesting direction for future work, where agents could join and leave the network independently of the current state of the system.
+This extension would however introduce a significant amount of new challenges, especially regarding the impact of (dis)connections of agents in terms of both graph properties and vector dimensions in our analysis.